Michael Pryor, Co-Founder @ Trello: When a Product Everyone Loves is Worth $450M (Video + Transcript)

 Michael: It’s not solely mobile.
 That’s overlap.

-Jason: That’s why in enterprise, it’s a nuance issue, because it’s really not one paradigm.
+Jason: That’s why in enterprise, it’s a nuanced issue, because it’s really not one paradigm.
 It’s 30 to 40 percent, is the answer.

 Michael: When we look at people that use Trello, 90 percent use it for work.
 50 percent use it for home, things that they do in their personal life.
 There’s a 40 percent overlap there.
 Almost everyone is using it for work.
 A huge percentage is using it for their personal life.